Endosaccular flow disruption devices

-Endosaccular flow disruption devices, also simply known as flow disruptors, are used for the treatment of saccular, wide-neck, and usually bifurcation intracranial aneurysms.
+Endosaccular flow disruption devices, also simply known as flow disruptors, are used for the treatment of either ruptured or unruptured saccular, wide-neck, usually bifurcation as well as side-wall intracranial aneurysms.
 Their primary function is to stop blood from flowing into the aneurysm, allowing time for the aneurysm to heal.
-They are usually tightly packed nitinol-based material in different shapes.
+They are usually tightly packed nitinol-based materials in different shapes.

-Currently (as of 2020) there are four types of flow disruptors:
+Currently (c.
+2022) there are four types of flow disruptors:

 - Woven EndoBridge (WEB) Aneurysm Embolization System